nick-prater/newstead-pre-school/content/policies/student_placements.md

 * We ensure that students placed with us are engaged in bona fide early years training, which provides the necessary background understanding of children's development and activities.

+# Changes #

+* 2013-11-25 - Correct spelling mistake in title: missing 't' in 'student'